 Compounding the issue, researchers themselves often unwittingly contribute to false controversy by making themselves appear less than credible.
 There’s no way to prove it, but I suspect that one side of this multifaceted problem is the way scientists tend to interpret questions.
 Like many scientists I know, I’ve made a nasty habit of answering questions a little too literally.
 Maybe it’s a learned behavior that originated during my undergraduate studies, when grades teetered on technicalities in the interpretation of exam questions.
 Or maybe it’s a personality trait—one for which scientific training somehow selects.
 Either way, when I’m asked whether GMOs are dangerous, literal interpretation dictates my reply: “No.”

+But of course, it’s not so simple.
 Many of my colleagues in the biological sciences have also joined this chorus of “no,” and it’s easy, from where we stand, to understand the reasons.
 We know that we mean that there’s no evidence and no scientific reason to suspect that GMOs are intrinsically harmful.
 (Of course, a GMO engineered to produce toxic compounds or allergens would not be safe.)
 But by responding this way, we’re not really answering the real question people are asking.
-People are aware that Monsanto, one of the largest and best-known GMO purveyors, has engaged in business practices that could be called ethically questionable at best.
-Members of the public have also astutely observed that the use of specific GMOs, such as those that rely on extensive use of certain pesticides, might have harmful consequences.
+It’s common knowledge that Monsanto, one of the largest and best-known GMO purveyors, has engaged in business practices that could be called ethically questionable at best.
+The use of specific GMOs, such as those that rely on extensive use of certain pesticides, might have harmful consequences.
 So when scientists say that GMOs are safe when we really mean that there is nothing inherently dangerous about genetic modification in itself, it only increases public mistrust.

-A major factor in restoring the positive public view of vaccine safety was undoubtedly the huge volume of accessibly-written, thoroughly-researched articles declaring that vaccines are extremely effective and have favorable safety profiles.
+A major factor in restoring the positive public view of vaccine safety was undoubtedly the huge volume of accessibly written, thoroughly researched articles declaring that vaccines are extremely effective and have favorable safety profiles.
 Critically, these articles also emphasized the evidence that the main concerns about vaccine safety (particularly autism) were completely unfounded while also addressing the fact that some people, such as those with weakened immune systems or certain allergies, can actually be harmed by vaccines.
-The proliferation of these articles represent a change in course compared to earlier reports from many news outlets, the bulk of which made it seem that pro- and anti-vaccine views were equally evidenced and worthy of consideration, mirroring the current state of writing on GMOs.
+The proliferation of these articles represents a change in course compared to earlier reports from many news outlets, a distressing fraction of which made it seem that pro- and anti-vaccine views were equally evidenced and worthy of consideration, mirroring the current state of writing on GMOs.

 In the case of GMO safety, as in vaccine safety, the issue is much more than an academic squabble.
 Shifting the tide of public opinion in the wrong direction could have enduring repercussions.
 If past experience is any indication, anyone who writes about GMOs today must consider that every single word matters.
 This is not a topic on which it is journalistically appropriate to take a neutral stance in the interest of appearing unbiased.
 Stirring up false controversy, even unintentionally, can have a serious impact on public opinion, which shapes policy—and, as a result, the world.